Greg Werkheiser

 • Advised the Mayor of Richmond, VA, in the successful removal of 13 city-owned “Lost-Cause” Confederate monuments from the infamous Monument Avenue.
 Represented 50 neighbors living in direct lines of sight to the Robert E. Lee Monument, filing a state Supreme Court brief in successful litigation securing the monument’s removal.
 Represented the Black History Museum and Cultural Center of Virginia in taking ownership of Richmond’s removed monuments.

 • Protected Rassawek, the ancestral capital of the Monacan Indian Nation, from destruction by the construction of water pumping facilities, preventing the disturbance of ancestral burials and destruction of rich cultural resources.
-Named by the National Trust for Historic Preservation as among America’s most endangered historic sites, the four-year battle enlisted tens of thousands of citizens and preservation organizations nationwide.
+Rassawek was named by the National Trust for Historic Preservation as among America’s most endangered historic sites.
+The four-year battle to protect Rassawek enlisted tens of thousands of citizens and preservation organizations nationwide.

-• Represent six of the most recently federally -recognized Tribal Nations in advancing building their sovereign governments and securing their cultural heritage.
+• Represent six of the most recently federally recognized Tribal Nations in advancing their efforts to strengthen their sovereign governments and secure their cultural heritage.
+On behalf of six federally recognized tribes in Virginia, negotiated an Executive Order with the Governor to affirm the Commonwealth’s obligation to consult with tribal nations on state permits.

 • Led successful federal and state civil rights lawsuits on behalf of an American Indian tribe against the State of New Jersey for undermining long-held recognition of the Tribe and interfering in its sovereignty and programs.